How to Link Contacts and Companies to Associate Related Records

 5. On the Match Field, select the field in your CRM that should match your CSV value.
 For example, if you are using the “Company” field from the CSV, you'd want to match that to the “Company” or “Company Name” field in your CRM.

-6. Additionally, you have the option to create a new record in the CRM when there is no match automatically found by Insycle by checking the Create when no matching is found box.
+6. Additionally, you can create a new record in the CRM when there is no match automatically found by Insycle by checking the Create when no matching is found box.

 By default, Insycle will attempt to import all of your CSV data into your database.
 If there are only a few records you want to apply the association to, return to the table under Step 1 and check the boxes beside the select records.
 Leave the checkboxes blank to import all of the records.